 About Me

-My work is shaped by lived experience as well as clinical training.
-I’m a neurodivergent, self-employed therapist, a step-parent, and child-free by choice.
-These experiences inform how I think about identity, care, responsibility, and connection — and reinforce a core belief in my work: there is no single “right” way to do relationships or desire.
+My experiences inform how I think about identity, care, responsibility and connection, and reinforce a core belief in my work: there is no single “right” way to do life and relationships, only what works for you.

 I’m a COSRT-accredited psychosexual therapist (4064) based in the UK.
-I hold a Level 7 Diploma in Clinical Sexology from CICS Institute.
+My training includes a Level 7 Diploma in Clinical Sexology from the CICS Institute, alongside further qualifications in counselling skills, Relational Life Therapy, and neurodivergent wellbeing.

 I hold full indemnity insurance with Holistic Insurance and I’m a registered member of the ICO.